Tend to the people, and they will tend to the business.” –John Maxwell

 A recent study by Gallup revealed that all employees appreciate some form of feedback from their superiors.
 However, millennials might need even more feedback than other generations in the workplace due to their upbringing.
 But surprisingly, only 19% of millennials get feedback regularly.
 An even smaller percentage (17%) viewed the feedback they receive as meaningful.

 The study also established that frequent interaction, at least once per week, improve employee engagement.
-Even so, only 18% of non-millennials and 21% of millennials meet their leaders on a weekly basis.
+Even so, only 18% of non-millennials and 21% of millennials meet their leaders every week.
 53% of non-millennials and 56% of millennials say they meet their managers as rarely as less than one time each month.

 If these findings are anything to go by, then there’s a lot that managers need to do to connect with their teams.
 This doesn’t have to be as exhausting as many would want to believe; a simple email, text, call or a quick drop by an employee’s office or desk can mean the difference.
 Daily conversations don’t have to be long; just a few minutes are enough for an informal, but continuous communication.